Welcome to History on the Dole!

 Ever since I was in secondary school, I’ve been encouraged to think of history in an otherwise kind of way, to question the status quo, and to think carefully about everyone involved.
 The fruits of my research can be found here on History on the Dole.

-I currently teach these things and more with the Department for Adult and Continuing Education at Swansea University.
-There are few jobs in education that are as rewarding as being a tutor in lifelong learning!
+I currently teach these things, and more, at the Department for Adult and Continuing Education at Swansea University.
+There are few jobs in education that are as rewarding as being a tutor in lifelong learning and I am deeply honoured to be working for a department with nearly a century of service to further education.

-Feel free to use the box below to get in contact.
+Feel free to use the box below to get in contact with me at Swansea.